-Asian American women are at high risk for developing osteoporosis (porous bones), a disease that is preventable and treatable.
-Studies show that Asian Americans share many of the risk factors that apply to Caucasian women.
+Asian American women may be at risk for developing osteoporosis (porous bones), a disease that can be prevented and treated.
+Studies show that Asian Americans share many of the risk factors that apply to white women.
 As an Asian American woman, it is important that you understand what osteoporosis is and what steps you can take to prevent or treat it.

 Several risk factors increase your chances of developing osteoporosis, including:

-Recent studies indicate a number of facts that highlight the risk that Asian American women face with regard to developing osteoporosis:
+Studies highlight the risk that Asian American women may face with regard to developing osteoporosis:

-- Asian women generally have lower hip fracture rates than Caucasian women, although the prevalence of vertebral fractures among Asians seems to be as high as that in Caucasians.
+- Asian women generally have lower hip fracture rates than white women, although the prevalence of vertebral fractures among Asians seems to be as high as that in whites.

-Building strong bones, especially before the age of 20, can be the best defense against developing osteoporosis.
+Building strong bones, especially before the age of 20, can help defend against developing osteoporosis.
 A healthy lifestyle can be critically important for keeping bones strong.
 To help prevent osteoporosis:

 - Eat a well-balanced diet rich in calcium and vitamin D.